MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/3-exercise-build-data-menu-loops.md

     }
     ```

-1. Notice that we can add the optional `default` case to the end of our selection list as follows:
+1. Notice that you can add the optional `default` case to the end of your selection list as follows:

     ```c#
     switch(menuSelection)